muppin/mastering-DevOps/Interview Questions/Ayushi.md

   - do you know systemd init file - Systemd unit files are used to describe how services, sockets, devices, mount points, and other system resources should be managed by systemd.
   - how to check linux version: ```uname -a```  OR ```lsb_release -a```  OR  ```cat /etc/os-release```
   - Write a dockerfile for installation of abc jar file on top of tomcat server
-  - how will you delete container and remove associated error
+  - how will you delete container and remove associated image
   - A pod is having 20GB of PV and pods claim also 20 GB.
 Space is exhausted.
 What will happen to pod?
   - What is OOM error?
   - Difference between limit and resource?